-For those who serve our congregations, that they may possess the will of Christ.
+For those who are overcome by intellectual doubts about the existence of God.
 Let us pray to the Lord.

-For those who uphold the law, that they may not discriminate.
+For those who have asked for deliverance from addictions without success.
 Let us pray to the Lord.

-For those who have creative minds, that they are able to help expand limited visions.
+For those who have failed to keep their promised works of self- discipline.
 Let us pray to the Lord.

 If you wish a Mass to be offered for the deceased or a special intention on a particular date, please ensure you submit the request well in advance.
 Masses are offered when the next free day is available, and the Mass may not be able to be offered for a week or two.
 So, for a particular date for an anniversary or other significant event (eg birthday) please plan in advance to avoid disappointment.